sagemath/trac_to_gh/Issue 5045.md

 # Issue 5045: sage's "make check" should check that the sage build flags (in sage-flags.txt) are right

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5045

 Original creator: was